Be aware of the effects to Corporate Tax Compliance due to COVID-19

-In order to ease the financial difficulties caused by the coronavirus, the Tax Administration has made temporary changes to its decision on fringe benefits.
+In order to ease the financial difficulties caused by the coronavirus, the Tax Administration has made temporary changes to its decision on fringe benefits until further notice.

 We at Deloitte will be pleased to assist if you have any concerns regarding tax related implications due to the COVID-19 pandemic.
 We will gladly answer any questions regarding the above mentioned tax compliance matters, so please do not hesitate to contact us.